Computing classical modular forms: Computing L -functions rigorously

 A generalization of Chowla's conjecture is that $L(f, k/2) \neq 0$ for $k$ odd.
-As in the case of Dirichlet $L$-functions for primitive real characters, we also have that the root number of $L(f, k/2)$ can never be $-1$ when $f$ is self dual.
-Which is in stark contrast to the self dual even weight modular forms, where the root number split approximately 50-50 between $-1$ and $1$.
+As in the case of Dirichlet $L$-functions for primitive real characters, we also have that the root number of $L(f, k/2)$ can never be $-1$ when $f$ is self-dual.
+This is in stark contrast to the case of self dual even weight modular forms, where the root numbers are split approximately 50-50 between $-1$ and $1$.
 We verified this generalization of Chowla's conjecture, as we computed $L(f,k/2)$ for every newform in our database with $k \leq 200$, and found that this was nonzero for all the odd weight newforms.